 Today, we stop in the picturesque little village of Puštal, on the Sora River, a tributary of the Sava.
 Our local guide will meet the coach and take us across the famed 'Devil's Bridge', which spans the river.
 This wooden footbridge is named after supposed ancient appearances of the devil.
 Across the river is the enchanting medieval town of Skofja Loka.
 The town's first written records date to 1248.
 In the 13th century it was a bustling market town of craftspeople and traders, who were organised into various guilds.
-Skofja Loka and the surrounding estates were an Imperial fief known as 'the Bishop of Freising's Meadow'.
-From 973, they remained in the possession of the Bavarian Bishops of Freising for more than 900 years.
+From 973, it remained in the possession of the Bavarian Bishops of Freising for more than 900 years.
 The original city plan survives: an upper square, the Plac, is separated from a lower square, the Lontrg; narrow streets cross the town centre, and a bold castle (rebuilt in the 16th century) stands atop a nearby hill.
 With our guide, we walk through the town up to the Loski Musej (Loski Museum), housed in the castle.
-One of the best-arranged museums in Slovenia, it houses archeological, historical, cultural, artistic, natural science and ethnological collections.
+One of the best-arranged museums in Slovenia, it houses archaeological, historical, cultural, artistic, natural science and ethnological collections.
 We also have the opportunity to view a very well-preserved 16th century farmhouse, Škopar's House (Škoparjeva hiša), in the castle garden.